 The program leading to a master’s in English is designed for those interested in deepening their knowledge and competence in the analysis of and the writing about literature.
 Our program appeals to a select audience, including students who may not have earned a Bachelor's degree in English Literature but who want to increase their knowledge of the English Literary tradition and the philosophy and theory of art.
 The Master’s program, in addition to its general focus on human knowledge and understanding, prepares students to pursue careers in teaching, journalism, law, business, and is an excellent preparation for students wishing to pursue a Doctorate at any university, in any number of programs in the humanities.

-Eight graded courses (24 credits), with grades of B or higher, and a thesis tutorial (6 credits).
+Eight graded courses (24 credits), with a cumulative GPA of 3.0 or higher, and a thesis tutorial (6 credits).

 Submission of Master's Thesis, approximately 40 pages of original critical work